tnaires/horizons/_posts/2017-02-01-second-post.md

 ---
 layout: post
-title: "Second post"
+title: Second post
 date: 2017-02-01 16:00:00 -0300
-categories: ["Diário de um complecionista"]
+section: Diário de um complecionista
-tags: t3 t4 t5
 excerpt: The second post of this blog.
 ---
 This is the second post.